Steve Chen, Chairman | Anjou Ahlborn Kay, President | Neil Kay | Toni Alejandria | Jimmy Ku | Nada Es | Kunal Sood

 Founded in 2013, HackCancer is a group of philanthropic, young professionals in the San Francisco Bay Area who create fun events that bring together great people to raise awareness and funds for good causes.
-Over the past 2 years, they have raised almost $500,000 for the Leukemia & Lymphoma Society and other cancer related non-profits.
+They have raised more than $500,000 for the Leukemia & Lymphoma Society and other cancer related non-profits.
 Their signature events include MadMen Cocktail Bash & Date Auction, the annual White Party at The W Hotel, and Mr/Ms Silicon Valley to name a few.
-This will be HackCancer's third year participating in the Leukemia & Lymphoma Society's Man/Woman of the Year fundraising competition with their 2015 Man of the Year candidate, Vishal Gurbuxani.
+Many notable accomplishments include the world's first Bitcoin fundraiser, online VC auction and World's largest Game of Thrones Party.

 Since 1949, LLS has been dedicated to curing leukemia, lymphoma and myeloma.